“For he who lacks these things is shortsighted, even to blindness, and has forgotten that he was cleansed from his old sins.”

 “Sins” mean to miss the mark.

 Napoleon said, “A mind without a memory is like a fortress without a garrison.”
-Unless we remember the things that we have in Christ, we will develop spiritual blindness to our forgiveness.
+Unless we remember the things we have in Christ, we will develop spiritual blindness to our forgiveness.

-While going to seminary in Dallas, President Kennedy was shot at a spot I passed every day going to seminary.
+While attending seminary in Dallas, President Kennedy was shot at a spot I passed every day going to seminary.
 After the shooting, people milled around the area in great numbers.
 As time went on, fewer and fewer people came to the site.
 The place faded in its wonder.
 Unless Christians renew our memory of forgiveness, the reality of Christianity will fade.
 Familiarity breeds contempt.
 Long driving on superhighways dulls the sense of speed.

 Is 38:17, “Indeed it was for my own peace